Are you visiting Belgium’s capital city soon and you’re wondering if a Ghent day trip is worth it? I’ve got you covered!

 - Ghent and Bruges Day Tour

 - Full-Day Antwerp and Ghent Guided Tour

 Ghent day trip from Brussels: Best things to do and see

 01. Explore the Historic Center

-With its picturesque canals, medieval architecture, and cobblestone streets, Ghent’s historic center will easily make you fall for its charm.
-Here are some locations that you shouldn’t miss as you explore it:
+With its picturesque canals, medieval architecture, and cobblestone streets, the historic center will easily make you fall for its charm.
+Here are some locations that you shouldn’t miss seeing on a Ghent day trip from Brussels:

 - Gravensteen: The imposing castle dates back to the 12th century and is a great place to learn about the city’s history.
 Climb to the top for great views of Ghent.

 - Sint-Baafsplein: The square is home to the Saint Bavo Cathedral, which houses the famous Ghent Altarpiece.
 Take a stroll through it and marvel at the beautiful architecture surrounding you.